Electronic systems are everywhere

 Autonomous Systems - deep learning and cyber-physical systems

-The major field of study "Autonomous Systems" focuses on deep learning and cyber-physical systems by deepening your competencies in the area of connected, technical systems, as well as machine pattern recognition.
+The mandatory elective "Autonomous Systems" focuses on deep learning and cyber-physical systems by deepening your competencies in the area of connected, technical systems, as well as machine pattern recognition.
 You will acquire competencies to understand challenges in the field of autonomous systems, such as autonomous driving, and you will be able to develop solutions for this application domain.

 Embedded Electronic Engineering – mechatronic and time-critical systems

-The major field of study "Embedded Electronic Engineering" focuses on a deepening of methods and design techniques.
+The mandatory elective "Embedded Electronic Engineering" focuses on a deepening of methods and design techniques.
 We focus on deepening your competencies in the field of hardware/ software co-design techniques up to design as well as analysis techniques for mechatronic and time-critical systems.

 As part of the practical work, students learn how to use state-of-the-art technologies and tools.
 Among others, the following laboratories are available: Smart Engineering Lab, PCB Engineering Lab, 3D Printing Lab, Hardware Engineering Lab, and Machinery Lab.